willerbee/Flattered/README.md

 ## Known Issues

 - Manual user's overrides in `workbench.colorCustomizations` may get wiped out once overrides are applied.
+- Some themes doesn't seem to be compatible with this, i.e. can find where their theme files are located (e.g. "Best Themes Redefined").
+Still investigating why.

 ---

 ## Release Notes

+### 1.1.0
+- Support for title bar background color as source color
+- Support for applying to
+  - sidebar section header background
+  - minimap background
+- Change setting for Auto Apply to
+  - false
+  - true (Always when color theme or a Flattered setting has been changed)
+  - "ask"

 ### 1.0.2
 - Compressed `flattered-made` setting.